JoKerDii/DS-FAS/docs/notes/questions.md

 * **What is Boosting?**

+  Boosting is a sequential process, where each subsequent model attempts to correct the errors of the previous model.
+The succeeding models are dependent on the previous model.
+In this technique, learners are learned sequentially with early learners fitting simple models to the data and then analyzing data for errors.
+In other words, we fit consecutive trees (random sample) and at every step, the goal is to solve for net error from the prior tree.
+When an input is misclassified by a hypothesis, its weight is increased so that next hypothesis is more likely to classify it correctly.
+By combining the whole set at the end converts weak learners into better performing model.

   It trains a large number of "weak" learners <u>in sequence</u>.
 A weak learner is a constrained model (limit the max depth of each decision tree).
 Each one in the sequence focuses on <u>learning from the mistakes of the one before it</u>.
 By <u>more heavily weighting in the mistakes in the next tree</u> (the correct predictions are identified and less heavily weighted in the next tree), our next tree will learn from the mistakes.
 Boosting additively combines all the weak learners into a single strong learner, and gets a boosted tree.
 The ensemble is a <u>linear combination</u> of the simple trees, and is more expressive.

+  Steps:

+  1. A subset is created from the original dataset.
+Initially, all data points are given equal weights.
+A base model is created on this subset.
+This model is used to make predictions on the whole dataset.
+  2. Errors are calculated using the actual values and predicted values.
+The observations which are incorrectly predicted, are given higher weights.
+Another model is created and predictions are made on the dataset.
+This model tries to correct the errors from the previous model.
+  3. Similarly, multiple models are created, each correcting the errors of the previous model.
+The final model (strong learner) is the weighted mean of all the models (weak learners).

 * **Compare bagging and boosting?**

   https://www.kaggle.com/prashant111/bagging-vs-boosting

+  Main Differences:

+  * Bootstrapping
+    - Bagging and Boosting get N learners by generating additional data in the training stage.
+    - N new training data sets are produced by random sampling with replacement from the original set.
+    - By sampling with replacement some observations may be repeated in each new training data set.
+    - In the case of Bagging, any element has the same probability to appear in a new data set.
+    - However, for Boosting the observations are weighted and therefore some of them will take part in the new sets more often.
+    - These multiple sets are used to train the same learner algorithm and therefore different classifiers are produced.
+  * Boosting builds the new learner in a sequential way (while bagging in parallel)
+    * In Boosting algorithms each classifier is trained on data, taking into account the previous classifiers’ success.
+    * After each training step, the weights are redistributed.
+Misclassified data increases its weights to emphasise the most difficult cases.
+    * In this way, subsequent learners will focus on them during their training.
+  * Classification
+    * To predict the class of new data we only need to apply the N learners to the new observations.
+In Bagging the result is obtained by averaging the responses of the N learners (or majority vote).
+However, Boosting assigns a second set of weights, this time for the N classifiers, in order to take a weighted average of their estimates.
+    * In the Boosting training stage, the algorithm allocates weights to each resulting model.
+A learner with good a classification result on the training data will be assigned a higher weight than a poor one.
+So when evaluating a new learner, Boosting needs to keep track of learners’ errors, too.
+    * Some of the Boosting techniques include an extra-condition to keep or discard a single learner.
+For example, in AdaBoost, the most renowned, an error less than 50% is required to maintain the model; otherwise, the iteration is repeated until achieving a learner better than a random guess.

+* **Similarities and Differences between bagging and boosting?**

+  Similarity:

+  * Both are ensemble methods to get N learners from 1 learner.
+  * Both generate several training data sets by random sampling.
+  * Both make the final decision by averaging the N learners (or taking the majority of them i.e Majority Voting).
+  * Both are good at reducing variance and provide higher stability.

+  Differences:

+  * **Bagging** is the simplest way of combining predictions that belong to the same type, while **Boosting** is a way of combining predictions that belong to the different types.
+  * **Bagging** aims to decrease variance, not bias, while **Boosting** aims to decrease bias, not variance.
+  * In **Bagging** each model receives equal weight, whereas in **Boosting** models are weighted according to their performance.
+  * In **Bagging** each model is built independently, whereas in **Boosting** new models are influenced by performance of previously built models.
+  * In **Bagging** different training data subsets are randomly drawn with replacement from the entire training dataset.
+In **Boosting** every new subsets contains the elements that were misclassified by previous models.
+  * **Bagging** tries to solve over-fitting problem, while **Boosting** tries to reduce bias.
+  * If the classifier is unstable (high variance), then we should apply **Bagging**.
+If the classifier is stable and simple (high bias) then we should apply **Boosting**.
+  * **Bagging** is extended to Random forest model, while **Boosting** is extended to **Gradient boosting**.

+* **Compare boosting trees and random forest?**

   <u>Boosting trees</u>: